The Part Of Me I Never Thought I’d Open Again

 I was exhausted by empty words, weird experiences and well, people to be honest.

 But in he came.
 With the kindest smile I had ever seen.
+An energy about him I had never felt before.

 Hesitancy took over for a little while, because love isn’t supposed to be kind.